-- Conducting research and analysis on threats to democracy and elections from technology - Developing and deploying tools to counter the most pressing vulnerabilities - Developing and deploying tools and mechanisms to support the positive use of technology in elections

-III.
-Statement of Need

-Research and targeted analysis are needed to properly understand emerging challenges and design tools and technical guidance with global applicability - particularly with respect to malign state and nonstate actors manipulating technology platforms to undermine public trust in democratic processes and institutions.
+- To conduct research and analysis on threats to democracy and elections from technology - To develop and deploy tools to counter the most pressing vulnerabilities - To develop and deploy tools and mechanisms to support the positive use of technology in elections III.
+Statement of Need Research and targeted analysis are needed to properly understand emerging challenges and design tools and technical guidance with global applicability - particularly with respect to malign state and nonstate actors manipulating technology platforms to undermine public trust in democratic processes and institutions.
 These actors are acting aggressively and developing new tools and capabilities that heighten the risks to democratic societies.
-It is critical and urgent that good-faith actors - including governments, civil society, and technology companies - are proactive and collaborative in designing ways to effectively counter these constantly growing threats.
+It is critical and urgent that good-faith actors - including governments, civil society and technology companies - are proactive and collaborative in designing ways to effectively counter these constantly growing threats.
 IFES is committed to doing its part, including through research and development and the deployment of new and innovative tools and programmatic approaches in partnership with others.

-As a worldwide leader in the democracy and elections space, IFES must proactively assist our partners - primarily governments, electoral management bodies (EMBs), and civil society - favorably manage technology's steadily increasing impact on democracy and elections.
-Research, analysis, and tools development supported by T4D focus on strengthening deterrence detection and mitigation mechanisms targeting a range of malign actors, the tactics they use and the diverse and often overlapping objectives driving them - such as the manipulation of election outcomes, achieving specific foreign policy goals, undermining confidence in democratic systems, and financial gain.

-Two initial areas of focus are:
+As a worldwide leader in the democracy and elections space, IFES must proactively assist our partners - primarily governments, election management bodies (EMBs) and civil society - favorably manage technology's steadily increasing impact on democracy and elections.
+Research, analysis and tools development will focus on strengthening deterrence detection, and mitigation mechanisms targeting a range of malign actors, the tactics they use, and the diverse and often overlapping objectives driving them - such as the manipulation of election outcomes, achieving specific foreign policy goals, undermining confidence in democratic systems, and financial gain.
+Two initial areas of focus will be: